TeachersPayTeachers/tpt-connect/README.md

   normalize(Object json, Schema schema, [Object options]) : Object normalizedJson
   ```

-- `store` (`Boolean`, options, defaults to `true` when `GET`; otherwise
+- `store` (`Boolean|String`, optional, defaults to `true` when `GET`; otherwise
   `false`) - whether or not TpT-Connect should store the response data in its
   Redux store.
+Available options are: `'replace'` (same as `true`), `'append'`
+  (adds the returned resource to the existing resources in the state), and
+  `'reduct'` (removes the returned resources from the resources in the state)

 - `debounce` (`Number`, optional) - number of milliseconds TpT-Connect should
   debounce subsequent requests by for this resource definition.
 For example,
   this feature would be useful when used to fetch search results as the user
   types.

-- `actions` (`Object`, optional) - an object defining functions or objects that
+- `actions` (`Object`, optional) - an object defining functions, or
+  sub-objects, which are used as sub-resource definitions to request at a later
-  will be available on the TpT-Connect resource.
-Calling those functions will
+  time and will be available on the TpT-Connect resource.
+Calling an action
+  will execute the defined action and return the promise yielded from the
-  execute the defined action.
-For more information, check out the example
+  dispatched request.
+For more information, check out the example above.
-  above.

   - Built-in actions on all resources:
-    - `fetch` - will force fetch the data
+    - `fetch` - force fetch the data.
-    - `invalidate` - will mark the data as invalid in the store and not
+    - `invalidate` - marks the data as invalid in the store and therefore will
-      retrieve it from the state
+      not retrieve it from the state anymore.
+    - `prepopulate` - prepopulate the store with a placeholder for the resource
+      until it is fetched successfully.

 ### Server Rendering